Iran president calls 60% enrichment an answer to ‘evilness’

 He added: “60% enrichment is an answer to your evilness. ...
 We cut off both of your hands, one with IR-6 centrifuges and another one with 60%.”

 Iran announced Tuesday it would enrich uranium to its highest level ever in response to the weekend attack at Natanz.
+That also includes adding another 1,000 “more-advanced” centrifuges there as well.

 Officials initially said the enrichment would begin Wednesday.
-However, an early Wednesday morning tweet from Iran’s envoy to the International Atomic Energy Agency IAEA, Kazem Gharibadadi, suggested it might come later.
+However, an early Wednesday morning tweet from Iran’s envoy to the International Atomic Energy Agency, Kazem Gharibadadi, suggested it might come later.
 He wrote the enrichment would be handled by only two cascades of IR-4 and IR-6 centrifuges at Natanz.
 A cascade is a group of centrifuges working together to enrich uranium more quickly.

 “Modification of the process just started and we expect to accumulate the product next week,” Gharibadadi wrote.

-Iran insists its nuclear program is peaceful, though the West and the International Atomic Energy Agency say Tehran had an organized military nuclear program up until the end of 2003.
+Iran insists its nuclear program is peaceful, though the West and the IAEA say Tehran had an organized military nuclear program up until the end of 2003.
 However, the nuclear deal prevented it from having enough of a uranium stockpile to be able to pursue a nuclear weapon.

 An annual U.S. intelligence report released Tuesday maintained the American assessment that “Iran is not currently undertaking the key nuclear weapons-development activities that we judge would be necessary to produce a nuclear device.”